bioinfologics/w2rap/README.md

 w2rap-contigger/bin/w2rap-contigger -t 16 -m 200 -r LIB4432_R1.fastq,LIB4432_R2.fastq -o contigs -p scer_k200 -K 220 --from_step 3
 ```

-More detail about these options, and descriptions of the other options, can be found in the [w2rap paper] (http://biorxiv.org/content/early/2017/02/22/110999), or by running the contigger with the `--help` parameter:
+More detail about these options, and descriptions of the other options, can be found in the [w2rap paper](http://biorxiv.org/content/early/2017/02/22/110999), or by running the contigger with the `--help` parameter:

 ## Step 3: Contig assessment
 ### a) Check assembly contiguity.